AbhyanandSharma2005/AbhyanandSharma2005/README.md

 - 👋 Hi, I’m @AbhyanandSharma2005
 - 👀 I’m interested in Web-Dev and App Dev along with algorithm reading.
-- 🌱 I’m currently learning JavaScript and Html.
-- 💞️ I’m looking to collaborate on Leetcode Projects.
-- 📫 You can reach me via linked in and can see my intrests there also.
+- 📫 You can reach me via linkedin and can see my intrests there also.
 - 😄 My nickname is ASH .
 - ⚡ Fun fact: I forgot my accessories a lot 😁.